Luming-L/Project/macs2.md

 macs2 pileup -f BED -i CTCF_ChIP_200K_filterdup.bed -o CTCF_ChIP_200K_filterdup.pileup.bdg --extsize 254
 ```
 The file 'CTCF_ChIP_200K_filterdup.pileup.bdg' contains the fragment pileup signals for ChIP sample.
 For DNAse-Seq data or you think the cutting site, that is detected by short read sequencing, is just in the _middle_ of the fragment you are interested in, you need to use _-B_ option to extend the read in both direction.
+This option will be ignored when the format is set as BAMPE or BEDPE.
+DEFAULT: False
 ```bash
 sort -k4,4nr CTCF_ChIP_200K_filterdup.pileup.bdg | cut -f 4 | uniq # 0-27
 ```